LI Muslims touched by kindness of Episcopalians

 “The tears came out of our eyes,” Khafaga said.
 “It was a very emotional situation.
 It’s a wonderful feeling.
 You feel God is paving the road for you.”

-Since then, the two communities have come together for picnics, luncheons and to celebrate the end of the Muslim holy month of Ramadan with a feast in the basement.
+Since then, the two communities have come together for picnics and luncheons and to celebrate the end of the Muslim holy month of Ramadan with a feast in the basement.

 When Mahoney was hospitalized in 2016, the center's members visited him in the hospital, said Valerie Mahoney, his wife.
 The pastor retired a year ago, and the couple now are in Iowa.